If you could address only one nutrient deficiency in most cases of nutrient-deficiency hair loss, the answer is usually: iron (Scalp Care & Routine).

 Intermittent supplementation → ferritin cannot accumulate

-The issue is treating them as absolute thresholds rather than contextual guidance.
+The problem is treating them as absolute thresholds rather than contextual guidance.

 A more realistic rhythm is:

-Months 1–2: systemic repair prioritized; shedding may continue
+Months 1–2: The body prioritizes systemic repair; shedding may not decrease

-It’s not that iron is “slow”; hair physiology follows its own rhythm.
+It’s not that iron is “slow,” but hair physiology follows its own cycle (Scalp Circulation Ingredients).

 Iron is important, but it shouldn’t become: